 The crew certainly registered on Inger as they sprung from dead in space to pre-departure operations in nearly an instant.
 Even before the orders were given, Ms. Vik could hear the comms spark up as the crew started advising dockside and port offices of their plans.
 In the meantime, the two ladies prepared to head to the Spacer hall.
 The captain was delayed with a call from station offices.
 They advised that an initial read may suggest the ship was held in port mistakenly and they may be due a refund of docking fees.Payments, Parts And Relaxation

 After Lord William left, Zimzod went back into the lounge.
 As they headed back, Mikah commented about the battledress to him, now that they had the cash.
 He said he didn't feel spending that much cash now was realistic.
 Mikah said they could certainly find a way to get the parts for under the MCr 1.5 that new parts would cost.
 She also pointed out that having him in the battledress was a definite asset for the ship.
-So she felt that using some of the money for that was reasonable.
+So using some of the money for that was reasonable.
 They finished that conversation with Zimzod having to research where to get the parts for less.